By Amy Caldwell

 What You Should Know

-Chemical castration occurs with the injection of a chemical which stops sperm from developing within the dog's body.
+Chemical castration occurs with the injection of a chemical that stops sperm from developing within a dog's body.
 This compound renders the prostate, the organ responsible for producing fluid with which semen carries sperm, and the testes, which produces sperm and testosterone, nonfunctional.
 An injection of this chemical in each testicle by your veterinarian makes this a simple in-office procedure.
 Your dog will be lightly sedated to ease the discomfort of the injections.
-He may be sore and tender for a few days, but recovery is easier than with a surgical neutering.
+He may be sore and tender for a few days, but recovery is easier than with surgical neutering.

 On the flip side, this is a relatively new procedure, and there are no long-term studies to show efficacy, potential complications over the years such as tumor or cancer formation, or the effects of testosterone reduction over testosterone depletion as a surgical neuter provides.
-Some owners may like their dog to remain intact and might prefer a procedure such as a chemical castration.
+Some owners may like their dog to remain intact and might prefer a procedure such as chemical castration.
 However, by leaving the testes intact, testosterone levels are lowered but not eliminated.
 Male dogs who have been surgically neutered have shown longer life spans and fewer diseases.

 There will be some recovery involved in a chemical castration.
 However, recovery is not usually as long or as painful as with surgical neutering.
 As a result of these chemical injections, side effects have been documented.
 Your dog will experience pain in his scrotum for three to five days after the injections.
 You may see swelling, redness, and irritation.
 Lethargy and diarrhea are known side effects that are usually temporary.
 Some dogs have shown a decrease in their white blood cell count after the chemical neutering injections.
 Moreover, some dogs have experienced anorexia.
 Chemical neutering is still a relatively new procedure, and studies are still underway.